 37. Several studies suggest that many manual workers will lose their jobs by 2030 due to automation.

 IoT brands and growth

-The US is followed by the UK, where 41% of companies have deployed IoT technology, and Germany, with 35%.
-This IoT trend technology is mainly attributed to significant venture capital investment.
-Around two-thirds of IoT startups founded between 2012 and 2017 were founded and based in the US.
+The US is followed by the UK, with 41% of companies having deployed IoT technology, and Germany, with 35%.
+This IoT trend in technology is mainly attributed to significant venture capital investment.
+Around two-thirds of IoT startups founded between 2012 and 2017 were established and based in the US.

 According to Vernon Turner, vice president of IDC, there will be more than 80 billion devices connected to the internet by 2025.
 IoT mobile statistics show that every minute, around 152,000 IoT devices will connect to the internet.

 41. Smart clothing market is expected to grow from $1.6 billion to $5.3 billion by the end of 2024.

 42. At least 21% of US adults regularly wear a smartwatch or a fitness tracker.